 Throughout my career, I have held various academic roles from graduation counseling, student advising, and curriculum development.
 I have also studied the developmental psychology that underpins the relating process.

-In time, I discovered that my passion lies in teaching students, preparing families through school transition, and supporting youth + women in relationship readiness with interests in developmental and educational psychology.
+In time, I discovered that my passion lies in teaching students and preparing families through school transition.

 I earned my B.A. in Psychology and M.A. in Educational Studies with a concentration in English for Grades 7-12.
 Interestingly, my capstone examined what I have coined as the 3Cs (creative, critical, and comprehensive) of communication within a culturally relevant classroom.
 I have continued to use this concept throughout my career while interacting with students and educators, and it has not failed me yet!